christophertna/SimpleWeatherApp/README.md

 # Simple Weather App
-A simple weather app project, coded with Javascript, HTML and CSS using <i>Visual Studio Code</i>.
+A very simple weather app project, coded with Javascript, HTML and CSS using <i>Visual Studio Code</i>.
 This app fetches real-time weather data using the <i>OpenWeatherMap</i> API and displays it in a user-friendly interface.